 An excluded driver is someone who you intentionally remove from your Ontario car insurance.
-If that person uses your vehicle (with or without your permission) and is in an accident it will not be covered.
+If that person uses your vehicle (with or without your permission) and is in an accident, the claim will not be covered.

-This situation may be necessary if you have a driver who has racked up multiple accidents or tickets.
+Excluding someone from your policy may be necessary if you have a driver who has racked up multiple accidents or speeding tickets.
 Removing them could help you save money.
 Remember, your policy covers the vehicle, not who is driving it.

 OPCF 28 will reduce coverage for a selected driver, and OPCF 28A will completely exclude the driver from your insurance while driving.